hkailahi/dotnix/flox-trial/README.md

 Interesting.
 I see that I'm now inside some sort of nix shell.

 Suggestions:
-- (Medium) Some kind of loading indicator or "Downloading blah.." message HINT step so that I know it's making progress and don't Ctrl-C out
+- (Moderate) Some kind of loading indicator or "Downloading blah.." message HINT step so that I know it's making progress and don't Ctrl-C out

 Running:
 <details>